27 Email Pet Peeves That Tick People Off and Make Email Overload Worse!

 Smileys, emoticons.
 If you wouldn’t put a smiley face or emoticon on your business correspondence, you shouldn’t put it in an email message.

-Plaxo.
+Contact management services.
 Those emails from you asking me to update my contact information.
-Your best customer is getting 10 of these a day!
+Your best client is getting 10 of these a day!
 And, I don’t even remember who these people are.
-I went to the Plaxo Web site and opted out of receiving any of these annoying updates.
-Make sure you opt out all of your email addresses!
+Opt out all of your email addresses!

 Senseless Autoresponders.
 How about the one that says “Thank you for your email message.
 I will respond to you as soon as I can.”
-What a complete waste of my time to open this stupid response.
+What a complete waste of my time to open this useless response.
+Your machine sent me a message that does not help me.
 It’s almost like the letter carrier leaving me a message in my mailbox saying, “I picked up your mail today.
 I’ll bring you more when I get it.”

 Words from grown, business people using shortcuts such as “4 u” (instead of “for you”), “Gr8” (for great) in business-related email.
-Are you lazy, or just can’t type or spell?
 If you wouldn’t send a company letter out like that, it shouldn’t be in an email message.
-(This is different from legitimate abbreviations a company may develop such as NRN for No Reply Necessary.)
+(This is different from legitimate abbreviations a company may develop for internal email such as NRN for No Reply Necessary.)

 Read receipt.
 As if you’re checking up on me to see if I open your message.
 I don’t know why people waste time doing this because most people probably have this feature turned off in their email software.